Ambita/samhandling_megler_boligbyggelag_docs/README.md

 * feilkode (error code) - A predefined unique identifier for this error case
 * feilmelding (error message) - A descriptive text explaining the error situation
-* kansellert (Cancelled) - A boolean field indicating if this error cancels the whole order
+* kansellert (cancelled) - A boolean field indicating if this error cancels the whole order